 Conflict is a natural part of life.
 Parents engage in conflict on a daily basis as they guide a toddler or a teenager through life.
-Remember trying to get them to pick up their toys?
+Many people are uncomfortable with conflict, especially when they feel they are in an unbalanced power situation - such as speaking with a teacher, principal, or superintendent.